 Founded in 1978, the Ontario Black History Society (OBHS), is the organization in Canada that is at the forefront in the celebration of Black history and heritage with a demonstrated record in the study, preservation and promotion of Black history in Ontario.
 The OBHS is also the only Ontario Provincial Heritage Organization of the Ministry of Culture devoted to Black history and heritage.
 The OBHS was responsible for initiating the formal celebration of Black History Month at all levels of government.

-Visit Black History Society
+Visit Black History Society website

 February 21

-Visit Pickering Library
+Visit Ajax Library website

 February 22